Franc Leskošek

-Frank Leskošek (nom de guerre Luka; 9 December 1897 Celje – 5 July 1983 Ljubljana) was a Yugoslav politician and partisan commander.
+Frank Leskošek (nom de guerre Luka; 9 December 1897 – 5 June 1983) was a Yugoslav politician and partisan commander.

 Biography

 Born in Celje, Slovenia, Leskošek worked as a locksmith in his youth.
 He was drafted in to the Austro-Hungarian Army during World War I and fought mostly in the Isonzo Front.
 After the war he returned to his hometown and became active in the trade union movement and participated in many strikes.

 Leskošek joined the Communist Party of Yugoslavia (KPJ) and in 1926 and became a member of its Central Committee in 1934.
 He was secretary of the Association of Metalworkers for Slovenia and chairman of the expert commission of the United Workers' Trade Unions of Slovenia.
 During this period he successfully hid his KPJ membership from Yugoslav authorities.

 In 1935 he traveled to the Soviet Union alongside Edvard Kardelj and became a functionary in the Communist International and was appointed a member of the Politburo of the KPJ in 1936 in a conference held in Moscow.
 After the appointment of Josip Tito as the general secretary of the KPJ, Leskošek became one of the leading members of the party.
 In the fourth congress of the Communist Party of Slovenia, he was elected the first secretary of the party.

 During the final elections in Yugoslavia he participated as a member of the United Opposition.
 After 1940 he avoided arrest by retiring the KPJ in time.
 He resumed his illegal activities and was once again elected to KPJ leadership.

 After the creation of the Slovene Partisan units Leskošek was appointed commander of its main staff.
 After the war and communist take over of Yugoslavia he remained first secretary of the KPS until 1945 and was also president of the Assembly of the Delegates of the Slovene Nation.